ShangtongZhang/DeepRL/README.md

 reuse as much components as I can through different algorithms, use as less tricks as I can and switch easily between classical control tasks like CartPole and Atari games with raw pixel inputs.
 * Deep Q-Learning (DQN)
+* Double DQN
+* Dueling DQN
-* Asynchronous One-Step Q-Learning
+* Async One-Step Q-Learning
-* Asynchronous One-Step Sarsa
+* Async One-Step Sarsa
-* Asynchronous N-Step Q-Learning
+* Async N-Step Q-Learning
-* Asynchronous Advantage Actor Critic (A3C)
+* Async Advantage Actor Critic (A3C)

 # Curves
 > Curves for CartPole is trivial so I didn't place it here.